-These are a common headboard and come with struts that allow you to fix the headboard onto the back of the bed.
-All you have to do is line the holes in the struts up with the pre-drilled holes at the top end of the bed and bolt on the headboard.
+These standard headboards come with struts that allow you to fix the headboard onto the bed’s back.
+All you have to do is line the holes in the mounts up with the pre-drilled holes at the top end of the bed and bolt on the headboard.
 You can also adjust the position of the headboard upwards or downwards to suit your needs.

-These headboards stand on the floor and you just attach them to the bed.
-They tend to have a slot in the main body of the headboard and the bolts go through it.
-Since they have a fixed height, you have to be more careful when choosing them.
+These headboards stand on the floor, and you attach them to the bed.
+They tend to have a slot in the main body of the headboard, and the bolts go through it.
+Since they have a fixed height, you must be more careful when choosing them.

-When looking for a new headboard, you might also come across wall-mounted ones, which you’re more likely to buy if you’re installing a fitted wardrobe into your bedroom.
+When looking for a new headboard, you might also come across wall-mounted ones, which you’re more likely to buy if you install a fitted wardrobe into your bedroom.
 Wall-mounted headboards use hidden fittings to connect to the wall.
-They depend a little less on the fittings of the bed itself, so there are fewer problems with sizing a wall-mounted headboard.
+They depend a little less on the bed’s fittings, so there are fewer problems with sizing a wall-mounted headboard.

 Depending on your reasons for buying the headboard and what you want to achieve with your headboard, you should choose a different material.
 Headboards tend to come in three main types of material:

-Wood is one of the most common choices on the market and gives you a lot of flexibility.
-You can use it to make your bed more dressy and give your room a more contemporary feel or a traditional one.
+Wood is one of the most common choices on the market and gives you much flexibility.
+You can use it to dress your bed and give your room a more contemporary or traditional feel.
 The natural tones and colours of the wood mean the headboard creates a fantastic backdrop for your bed.
 You can also paint the wood the colour and shade that suits you.
-A good wooden headboard will last you decades.
+An excellent wooden headboard will last you decades.

-Budget is an important factor when choosing a wooden headboard.
-As adaptable as wood is, if you buy a pine or oak headboard, it can be quite expensive, so be sure of what you want for your bedroom.
+Budget is an essential factor when choosing a wooden headboard.
+As adaptable as wood is, buying a pine or oak headboard can be pretty expensive, so be sure of what you want for your bedroom.

-Just like wooden headboards, metal ones are adaptable and can work well with a variety of décor styles, whether that’s antique, contemporary or traditional.
-Nickel-plating creates a rustic look, whereas bronze or brass plating infuses the bed with a regal-like aesthetic.
+Like wooden headboards, metal ones are adaptable and can work well with various décor styles, whether antique, contemporary, or traditional.
+Nickel plating creates a rustic look, whereas bronze or brass plating infuses the bed with a regal-like aesthetic.
 Like wooden headboards, you can paint them if you wish.

 Metal headboards are also easier to clean.
-When you’re cleaning one, all you have to do is wipe them with a slightly damp cloth, but be careful to watch out for any sharp edges.
+When cleaning one, wipe them with a damp cloth, but watch for sharp edges.
 Note that metal is more sensitive to temperatures, too, so a metal headboard can sometimes be uncomfortably warm or cold to the touch.

-Anyone who wants to go for that extra elegant touch should look for a headboard with an upholstered finish.
-You can get these in a range of fabrics, such as standard velvet, crushed velvet, wool, chenille, verona or fusion fabrics.
+Anyone who wants that extra elegant touch should look for a headboard with an upholstered finish.
+You can get these in various fabrics, such as standard velvet, crushed velvet, wool, chenille, Verona, or fusion fabrics.
 You could even go for a leather finish.
 Upholstering lends additional comfort to the headboard, which works well when you want to sit upright and watch TV or ensconce yourself in a good book!

-Fabrics can be more that little bit more difficult to clean and you’ve really got to stay on top of them to keep them looking nice.
-If you have a dust-mite allergy, you might prefer a wooden frame or a metal one instead.
+Fabrics can be more than a little bit more challenging to clean, and you’ve got to stay on top of them to keep them looking nice.
+If you have a dust-mite allergy, you might prefer a wooden or metal frame.

-Headboards come in a variety of styles, which you can choose in line with the interior design of your bedroom and/or your reasons for buying a (new) headboard.
+Headboards come in various styles, which you can choose in line with the interior design of your bedroom and/or your reasons for buying a (new) headboard.
 At Bedstar, we sell four main styles:

-Often, the panelled headboards have a rectangular frame and consist of two, three or more panels within the frame.
-There’s a very neat, tidy feel about them and they combine well with divan beds.
-They can adapt to different interiors and they have a sense of timelessness about them, too.
+Often, the panelled headboards have a rectangular frame and consist of two, three, or more panels within the frame.
+They have an elegant, tidy feel, and they combine well with divan beds.
+They can adapt to different interiors and have a sense of timelessness about them, too.

-As part of their adaptability, you don’t have to settle for a plain design.
-You can buy a wooden headboard and hire a carpenter to etch or carve some intricate designs and details into the panels or other parts of the headboard.
+You don’t have to settle for a plain design as part of their adaptability.
+You can buy a wooden headboard and hire a carpenter to etch or carve intricate designs and details into the panels or other headboard parts.

 Slatted headboards may be metal or wooden and will feature vertical slats.
-They create the illusion of height, making the bed seem that bit taller or grand.
-Most times, the slats will be an equal distance apart, but on some headboards, they’ll also be arranged slightly differently.
+They create the illusion of height, making the bed slightly taller or grand.
+Most times, the slats will be an equal distance apart, but on some headboards, also arrange them slightly differently.
 A slatted headboard can add depth to a smaller bedroom.

-By ‘traditional’, we don’t mean you’ll see grandiose headboards reminiscent of many centuries ago with bold, handsome designs carved into them.
-What we do mean is that these headboards follow a more traditional design in their shape.
-A little inwards from the side of the headboard, the outline curves into an arch, reminding onlookers of a slightly older, more traditional style of headboard.
+By ‘traditional,’ we don’t mean you’ll see majestic headboards reminiscent of centuries ago with bold, handsome designs carved into them.
+We suggest that these headboards follow a more traditional design in their shape.
+A little inwards from the headboard side, the outline curves into an arch, reminding onlookers of a slightly older, more conventional headboard style.
 We offer traditional designs in wood and metal.

-A contemporary headboard has a smooth surface, clean lines and a sleek silhouette, making for a truly elegant top piece for your bed.
+A contemporary headboard has a smooth surface, clean lines, and a sleek silhouette, making for your bed’s top piece.
 What kind of décor do you have?
-Is there a lot of glass, stainless steel or chrome and lightly coloured woods?
+Is there a lot of glass, stainless steel, chrome, and lightly coloured wood?
 The chances are you’re more a lover of the contemporary, so you’ll want a headboard to match this taste!

 Consider a metal frame or a frame upholstered with a natural fabric such as wool.
 This allows you to stay contemporary without the headboard becoming visually overwhelming.
-The elements of the room should be working together, not dragging your eyes in all directions when you step into it.
+The room elements should work together, not dragging your eyes in all directions when you step into it.

 These are some of the main styles you’ll come across when looking for a headboard.
-Other styles you might encounter include storage / bookcase-type headboards, which enable you to save space, and shabby chic, which adds an element of romanticism into your bed setup.
+Other types you might encounter include storage / bookcase-type headboards, which enable you to save space, and shabby chic, which adds an element of romanticism to your bed setup.

 Today, headboards are more of an aesthetic element than anything else, so if you’re not going to concern yourself as much with practicality, you need to make sure everything ‘flows’ in the room.
-Of course, the main thing that’s going to catch your eye when you enter the room is going to be the bed, especially the headboard, so you want it to look the part.
+Of course, the main thing that will catch your eye when you enter the room will be the bed, especially the headboard, so you want it to look the part.

 Here are some of the main aspects to consider when buying a headboard:

-It’s a given that you should keep in mind the size of the bed when you buy a headboard, but you should also think about the size of the bedroom itself.
-A smaller bedroom could limit you to the size of headboard you choose.
+It’s a given that you should keep the bed’s size in mind when buying a headboard, but you should also consider the size of the bedroom itself.
+A smaller bedroom could limit you to the headboard size you choose.
 You’ll need to measure the room and take into account wall space.
 Any doors and windows on the wall could affect your choice of headboard.

-It’s always a good idea to add five inches on either side of the headboard to ascertain whether the headboard will truly fit the wallspace.
+It’s always a good idea to add five inches on either side of the headboard to ascertain whether the headboard will genuinely fit the wall space.
 Doing this will also allow you the freedom to go large if you choose.

 We have headboards to fit the following bed sizes:

-If you spend a lot of time sitting upright in bed, you’ll want a taller headboard, whereas if you’re the type of person who climbs into bed and goes straight to sleep, a shorter one will do the trick for you.
+If you spend a lot of time sitting upright in bed, you’ll want a taller headboard, whereas if you’re the type of person who climbs into bed and goes straight to sleep, a shorter one will do the trick.

-Note that, aesthetically, a high footboard would be best if you have a high headboard, especially if you have a large room.
+Note that a high footboard would be best aesthetically if you have a tall headboard, especially if you have a large room.
 This creates a sense of grandeur, whereas a low headboard and low footboard are more the way to achieve a contemporary look.
-Alternatively, you can give the bed a fresh, modern feel by having a medium height headboard and no footboard.
+Alternatively, you can give the bed a fresh, modern feel with a medium-height headboard and no footboard.

 What is more important to you when you’re choosing your headboard?
 Why are you buying one?

-If you like to sit upright in bed to watch TV or read, you may care more about comfort, whereas if you’re thinking long term, you may prefer a wooden headboard because of their durability.
+If you like to sit upright in bed to watch TV or read, you may care more about comfort, whereas if you’re thinking long-term, you may prefer a wooden headboard because of its durability.

-Of course, none of this means that a headboard can’t be functional and look nice at the same time.
+Of course, none of this means that a headboard can’t be functional and look nice simultaneously.
 It’s possible to have the best of both worlds when you buy a headboard with storage space.

 How to match your headboard with your décor?
 Think textures.
-Upholstered headboards create softness, so you should create an accent wall to offset the headboard against the wall.
-This wall should feature a stronger, harder texture, should as brick or wood, and you should paint the rest of the walls with more soothing hues.
-Lighter colours will make the room feel spacious and darker ones will make larger rooms feel more intimate.
+Upholstered headboards create softness, so you should make an accent wall to offset the headboard against the wall.
+This wall should feature a more substantial, intricate texture, like brick or wood, and you should paint the rest with more soothing hues.
+Lighter colours will make the room feel spacious, and darker ones will make larger rooms feel more intimate.

 Attaching a headboard to your bed couldn’t be easier, especially when it’s a strutted one.
 All you have to do is unscrew the bolts on the back of the bed, line them up with the screw holes in the struts and bolt the headboard back onto the bed.
-It’s as simple as that, but if you’re still not sure, read our guide on how to attach a headboard in six easy steps.
+It’s as simple as that, but if you’re still unsure, read our guide on attaching a headboard in six easy steps.

-You can stabilise a headboard if you need to by first removing the box spring and mattress to access the bolts and loosen them if they seem too tight.
-Apply three or four drops of thread-locking adhesive – make sure it’s one specially for furniture so that you can break the seal if you need to — to the bolts and tighten the bolts back up.
-Then leave the adhesive for 24 hours to set before you replace the box spring and mattress.
+You can stabilize a headboard if you need to remove the box spring and mattress to access the bolts and loosen them if they seem too tight.
+Apply three or four drops of thread-locking adhesive – make sure it’s one, especially for furniture, so you can break the seal if needed — to the bolts and tighten them back up.
+Then, leave the adhesive for 24 hours to set before you replace the box spring and mattress.

-The better care you take of your headboard, the more use you can get out of it.
+The better care you take of your headboard, the more use you can get.

-Metal is easy to clean but has a tendency to tarnish, so you should apply a protective coating from time to time.
-Using an oil-based cleaner will help to protect it against the tarnishing any humidity might cause.
+Metal is easy to clean but tends to tarnish, so you should apply a protective coating from time to time.
+An oil-based cleanser will help protect it against the tarnishing any humidity might cause.

-Wood will take an extra bit of cleaning, so get in there regularly with the polish or with some soap and wax and give your headboard a good going-over.
-The intricate details of a wooden headboard can make them trickier to polish as well, which is something to think about when you’re choosing your headboard.
-You may prefer a simple design to save yourself some time when you clean it.
+Wood will take an extra bit of cleaning, so get in there regularly with the polish or some soap and wax and give your headboard a good going-over.
+The intricate details of a wooden headboard can make it trickier to polish, which is something to consider when choosing your headboard.
+You may prefer a simple design to save time when you clean it.